 Dish towels definitely are a cleaning and whitening challenge given all the different ways they are used in a kitchen and the wide variety of stains they can pick up.
 Multiple factors play into how clean they get, too.
 It’s not just what products you use (although that is important!); how you wash them also matters.
 Here are some considerations to help you get better results.

 - Pretreat any stains.
 Cooking stains often have an oily component, so pretreating first with liquid dishwashing detergent (the kind you use for handwashing dishes is really helpful at breaking up the oil.
 It is also very important to do this while the fabric is dry [that is, don’t rinse the stain first]).
 All you have to do is apply a little detergent to the stain and thoroughly massage it in.
 Wait 5 minutes, and then rinse the treated area with warm water.
 Dish detergent doesn’t belong in a clothes washer because of its high sudsing qualities, so rinsing is important.

-To do this, add 1½ teaspoons Clorox® Regular-Bleach₂ with CLOROMAX® to ¼ cup water and apply a drop to a discreet part of the towel (the underside of the hem is a good spot).
+I also wanted to mention that if you have towels that are mostly white but have some color, you may be able to safely bleach them with Clorox® Disinfecting Bleach, but you should test first.
+To do this, add 2 teaspoons Clorox® Disinfecting Bleach to ¼ cup water and apply a drop to a hidden part of the towel (the underside of the hem is a good spot).
 Wait 1 minute and then rinse and blot dry.
 No color change means you can safely launder the towel with Clorox® Disinfecting Bleach as directed.

 Many dish towels actually are made with bleach-safe dyes because dish towel manufacturers understand that kitchen towels really benefit from the cleaning and sanitizing you get from Clorox® Disinfecting Bleach.